Velhotes/Vinyl/README.md

   }
 ]
 ```
 Vinyl by default will use the mapping approach.
-Internally, we will try to match the request sent  with the request recorded based:
+Internally, we will try to match the request sent with the track recorded based on:

-*  The sent request's `URL` with the  recorded request's `URL`.
+*  The sent request's `URL` with the track request's `URL`.
-*  The sent request's `HTTPMethod` with the recorded request's `HTTPMethod`.
+*  The sent request's `HTTPMethod` with the track request's `HTTPMethod`.

 As you might have noticed, we don't provide an `HTTPMethod` in the `vinyl_single`, by default it will fallback to `.GET`.